 - be a learning exchange and set global standards on how to challenge disfigurement discrimination (eg: at work) and promote face equality (eg: in schools)

-- co-ordinate an International Face Equality Day in May 2019 and in future years.
+- co-ordinate an International Face Equality Day in May each year.

 The alliance will make common cause with organisations and alliances representing other equality issues and diversity strands.

 - to establish the initial membership and reach out to other NGOs and groups

 - to develop a members-only website that gathers best practice in the campaign to date

 - to arrange the first annual Forum in London in March 2019.

 - to agree the major international issues on which to campaign

 - to nurture members’ own efforts to campaign for face equality in their countries